-As for why pine nuts are one of the more expensive nuts on the market, the answer lies in the time involved to grow the nuts and the effort to harvest the seeds from their protective encasement.
+As for why pine nuts are one of the more expensive nuts on the market, the answer lies in the time required to grow the nuts and the effort to harvest the seeds from their protective encasement.

 It takes anywhere from 15 to 25 years for the trees to begin producing the seeds and up to triple that time for them to reach top production.
 The majority of the North American harvest comes from wild, uncultivated trees.
 For the most part, the seeds are harvested by hand, a contributing factor to their expensive price tag.

 The pine cone is not the only covering for the seed; each pine nut has a second shell which must be removed before eating.
 Some of these shells are thin and easy to take off whereas others are thicker and more challenging.
-Now it is easier to understand the high price of the pine nut.
+All of the above factors contribute to the understandably high price of the pine nut.

 Appearance and Use

 Pine nuts are small, elongated ivory-colored seeds measuring about 1/2 inch long.
 When raw, the seeds have a soft texture and a sweet, buttery flavor.
 They are often lightly toasted to bring out the flavor and to add a little crunch.

 Pine nuts are eaten by many cultures around the world and are known by many names.
 In the U.S., the most popular use is in pesto or as a crunchy salad topper, and they are also good for use in desserts and for adding a twist to hummus.

 Pine Nut Mouth and Allergies

 As delicate and delicious as pine nuts are, they can have negative effects when eaten.
-Called “pine nut mouth” or “pine nut syndrome,” simply eating pine nuts causes the other food you consume to have a metallic, bitter taste.
-Fortunately, this only lasts a few days, and it is believed to be caused by specific species of pine trees mainly found in China.
+Called “pine nut mouth” or “pine nut syndrome,” this condition means that simply eating pine nuts causes the other food you consume to have a metallic, bitter taste.
+Fortunately, this only lasts a few days and is believed to be caused by specific species of pine trees mainly found in China.
 And although pine nut allergies are real, they are a lot less common than other nut allergies.